-The Russian food retailer X5 Retail Group accounted for the highest sales at roughly 22 billion Russian rubles as of March 2020.
-X5 Retail Group includes the Pyaterochka brand with a chain of proximity stores, hypermarkets under the Karusel brand, supermarkets, and online grocery under the Perekrestok.ru brand.
-Due to the pandemic and the increasing digitalization of the market, the food delivery services Dostavka.Pyaterochka and Perekrestok.Bystro were opened.
-In 2020, Perekrestok was named theleading online food retailer by overall performance countrywide.
+The Russian food retailer X5 Retail Group accounted for the highest net sales at roughly 2 trillion Russian rubles for 2021.
+X5 Retail Group owns the Pyaterochka brand - a chain of proximity stores, hypermarkets under the Karusel brand, supermarkets, and online grocery under the Perekrestok.ru brand.
+Due to the pandemic and the increasing digitalization of the market the company launched food delivery services Dostavka.Pyaterochka and Perekrestok.Bystro.
+In 2021, VkusVill was named the leading online food retailer by overall performance countrywide.

 Increased appetite for online catering in RussiaThough the coronavirus outbreak has facilitated the high demand for online food delivery in Russia, the market is set to keep the positively developing trend and reach a size of nearly 3.5 billion U.S. dollars by 2024.
-During the self-isolation period, Russian consumers increased their spending on online food orders and preferences adjusted to the lockdown reality as well.
-Direct orders from restaurants were the most favored method for online food orders, while as much as one-fifth of users reported being customers of food delivery aggregators such as Delivery Club and Yandex.Food.
+During the self-isolation period, Russian consumers increased their spending on online food orders, and preferences adjusted to the lockdown reality as well.
+Delivery Club and Yandex.Food were the two most popular food delivery services in the country.
+Nearly half of the surveyed customers reported having ordered food from named delivery service providers in 2021.